quicwg/qlog/draft-marx-quic-logging-main-schema.md

 Only a time-based field (see {{time-based-fields}}), the EVENT_TYPE field and the DATA field are mandatory.
-Typical setups will log reference_time, protocol_type and group_id in "common_fields" and delta_time, CATEGORY, EVENT_TYPE, TRIGGER and DATA in "event_fields".
+Typical setups will log reference_time, protocol_type and group_id in "common_fields" and relative_time, CATEGORY, EVENT_TYPE, TRIGGER and DATA in "event_fields".

 Other field names are allowed, both in "common_fields" and "event_fields", but